Coty says not against online sales, wants to protect luxury brands

 "Restrictions must never be abused in order to close off new innovative formats of distribution," its lawyer Thomas Henze said.

-eBay said in a statement it was vital to remove restrictions that prevent small and medium-sized businesses from growing and succeeding.

-"Platform bans allow brands to keep prices artificially high and restrict consumer choice," the company said.

 Luxembourg sees a blanket ban as disproportionate and unjustified, its lawyer Philippe-Emmanuel Partsch said.
-Amazon's European headquarters is located there.
+Amazon's European headquarters is located in the Grand Duchy.

-France, home to luxury brands such as Louis Vuitton and Chanel, sprang to Coty's defence.
+France, home to luxury brands such as Louis Vuitton, Chanel and Christian Dior, sprang to Coty's defence.

-Online curbs safeguard the prestige and image of such products, Julie Bousin, lawyer for the French government, said.
+Online curbs safeguard the prestige and image of such products in the eyes of consumers, Julie Bousin, lawyer for the French government, said.

 Italy, Sweden, the Netherlands and Austria also intervened in the case.
-An ECJ court adviser will issue a non-binding opinion in coming months.
-Judges, who follow such recommendations in four out of five cases, will rule shortly after that.
+An ECJ court adviser will issue a non-binding opinion in the coming months.
+Judges who follow such recommendations in four out of five cases, will rule shortly after that.